cyberphone/openbankingwallet/adapting-open-banking-apis.md

 they **MUST** be granted by default since *account data is never to be shared with external entities* (a locally installed and trusted "Wallet" service is effectively like an extension to the on-line bank).

-Note: skipping consent requests is not an option since that would break Open Banking APIs.
+Note: skipping consent requests is though not an option since that would break Open Banking APIs.
 ### 6. Optional: Reuse the On-line Bank Login
 In a fully integrated solution the virtual payment card enrollment service would preferably reuse the regular on-line bank login.
 That is, the service would